Have admissions stopped for September 2020 in the light of the coronavirus pandemic?

 Find out all you need to know about the application and admissions process here.
 You’ll see a key thing is to have your sending minister’s reference submitted at the same time as your application to maximise the speed with which we can process your application.

-I’m a potential ordinand yet to go to BAP and I’m not sure whether it will happen or happen in time for September.
+I’m a potential ordinand yet to go to BAP.
 What should I do about applying to college?

-Ministry Division have said that they are working on different ways of running the BAPs to ensure that candidates can still be assessed with a view to starting training in September 2020.
-They will be communicating details once it’s been worked out.
-Whether or not you have received direct communication from your DDO about your own situation, please do contact us in the Admissions Office to let us know your situation so we can discuss it with you.
-The more we are aware of that, the easier it is to work out with you the best way through the application process with us.
+Ministry Division have changed the way they are conducting BAPs to ensure that candidates can still be assessed with a view to starting training in September 2020.
+If you have a BAP date after our closing date for applying, please do contact us in the Admissions Office to let us know your situation so we can discuss with you the best way through the application process with us.

 How can I find out more about Oak Hill if I can’t visit the college at the present time?